Chin-eng/Chin-eng.github.io/bio.md

 ## Background

 I was born in [Ulaanbaatar, Mongolia](https://en.wikipedia.org/wiki/Ulaanbaatar), where I completed my elementary, middle, and high school education.
-During this time, I was actively involved in music, performing at both local and national festivals.
-I was a member of [Mongolia’s Children’s Palace](https://collections.lib.uwm.edu/digital/collection/agsphoto/id/2733/) music band, playing a variety of musical roles.

-However, starting in 10th grade, I chose to focus on academics and study abroad, leaving my music career behind.
-In high school, I was passionate about math, physics, and science, participating in various olympiads to hone my skills.
-I graduated from [Sant High School](https://www.facebook.com/SantSchools/) in Ulaanbaatar, Mongolia and came to the United States in 2019 to pursue higher education.
+In high school, I was passionate about math, physics, and science, participating in various olympiads..
+I graduated from Sant High School in Ulaanbaatar, Mongolia and came to the United States in 2019 to pursue higher education.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/sant school.png" alt="" class="full">